lzxindustries/lzxtm/docs/modules/stacker.md

 ---

-## Controls, Connectors & Indicators
+## Controls & Connectors

-Stacker has three channels, **1**, **2**, and **3**.
+Stacker has independent three channels, **1**, **2**, and **3**.
 Each channel has two inputs, **H** and **V**, indicated by horizontal and vertical icons.
 Just like DSG3, the inputs are labeled with the assumption of horizontal and vertical waveforms, but this is merely a suggestion.
 You can plug whatever you want into the inputs, including various gradients, video images, and low frequency control signals.

 Each channel has two potentiometer knobs, **Ratio** and **Size**.
 These knobs provide quick and easy adjustment of the four thresholds of each channel's window key generator.
 Ratio adjusts the shape of the window, Size adjusts the scale.